mguida22/InForm/docs/Documentation.md

-Kylie Dale and Michael Guida\n
+Kylie Dale and Michael Guida
-University of Colorado\n
+University of Colorado
 2015

 # Sensor Shirt
 A shirt that helps you learn yoga by giving live feedback on your body position compared to the correct form.
 Developed for Mark Gross's 'Technology for Sport and Play' class at the University of Colorado Boulder, by Kylie Dale and Michael Guida.

-##Table of Contents
+## Table of Contents
 <!--TODO-MG: link to headings-->

 - Inspiration